 Between 1982 and 1985, the Australian Electoral Commission dramatically redrew the electoral map in Victoria.

-The state was divided up into 22 ‘provinces’, that each elected two candidates.
+The state was divided into 22 ‘provinces’, that each elected two candidates.
 One of these candidates then stood each time, leaving one sitting member not up for election.
-This system favoured the major parties, who won the majority of upper house seats.
+This system favoured the major parties, who won nearly all the upper house seats.

-The state election was held on March 2, 1985.
+The 1985 election was held on March 2.